mpeltomaa/activecampaign_examples/README.md

 ## Add contact to list
 File: AddContactToList.php

+This code will add new contact to your list.
+If contact is already in your Active Campaign code will also attempt to change firstname and lastname.

 ### Requirements
 - Your Active Campaign URL
 - Your Active Campaign API key